Negotiating the CAM Reconciliation Clause: What to Ask For

 "If Landlord delivers the reconciliation statement after the Reconciliation Deadline, Tenant's dispute window shall be extended by one day for each day of delay.
 In addition, Tenant shall have no obligation to pay any true-up amount demanded more than twelve (12) months after the close of the applicable calendar year."

 Why this matters: BOMA's survey data shows 34% of reconciliations arrive more than 120 days after year-end.
 A tenant with a late delivery remedy clause in a lease where the landlord routinely delivers late has leverage: either the landlord delivers on time (preventing the remedy from triggering) or the tenant escapes a potentially large true-up.
 This clause costs the landlord nothing if they deliver on time and is therefore a relatively low-resistance negotiation point.
+For context on how disputes escalate when direct negotiation fails, see CAM dispute mediation vs. litigation.

 This is a complete tenant-favorable reconciliation clause that addresses all six elements.
 Propose it as your starting position in negotiation: